dappforce/dappforce-subsocial-starter/README.md

 ```

 There are two ways of starting Subsocial.
-If you want to test locally, then go with:
+If you want to play with Subsocial and launch it as an independent node that is not accessible from outside and not connected to the [official](http://subsocial.network) Subsocial network:
 ```bash
 ./start.sh --tag df-v2
 ```
-If you want to launch your own global Subsocial network:
+If you want to launch your own Subsocial network that is accessible from outside, yet independent and not connected to the [official](http://subsocial.network) Subsocial network:
 ```bash
 ./start.sh --tag df-v2 --global
 ```

-If you want to disable some parts of Subsocial, run offchain (i.e) only, specify custom URLs, etc., then you can use flags below.
+If you want to launch only some parts of Subsocial (e.g. offchain only) or specify custom URLs of other parts, then you can use flags listed in the section [Options](#options).

 ### Possible issues on Linux